-The Power Zone[TM] controller will display a warning message when the unit is due for maintenance or service.
+The Power ZoneTM controller will display a warning message when the unit is due for maintenance or service.
 The maintenance or service interval is set at 250, 500 and 3000 hours of engine running time.
 Once the unit has been serviced, the appropriate maintenance alarm reminder needs to be reset.
 The following procedure demonstrates how to reset the maintenance alarms:

-- 1. With the unit shut down, move the control power switch to ON (I).
+- 1. With the unit shut down, move the Control Power switch to ON (I).
 After initialization, the controller will toggle automatically to the Home screen. - 2.
-Press any directional arrow (\blacktriangle , \blacktriangleright , \blacktriangledown , \blacktriangleleft) to enter the maintenance screens. - Press the Enter (✓) button and the Engine Stop/Reset (O) button simultaneously.
+Press \blacktriangle , \blacktriangleright , \blacktriangledown , or \blacktriangleleft to enter the maintenance screens. - 3.
+Press (✓) and (O) simultaneously.
 The next screen will display the Configuration menu. - 4.
-Press ▼ to move the cursor (blue highlighted text) down to the "Maintenance" group. - 5.
-Press ▶ to access the sections.
-Press ▼ to highlight the "Maintenance" section. - 6.
-Press ▶ to access the parameters and highlight the maintenance alarm that needs to be reset. - 7.
-Press the Enter (✓) button to select the editable parameters.
+Press ▼ to move the cursor (blue highlighted text) down to the Maintenance group. - Press ► to access the sections.
+Press ▼ to highlight the Maintenance section. - 6.
+Press ▶ to access the parameters and highlight the maintenance alarm that needs to be reset. - Press (✓) to select the editable parameters.
 The cursor will highlight "Not Reset" under the selected maintenance alarm.
 Press ▲ to highlight "Reset". - 8.
-Press the Enter (\checkmark) button to reset the selected maintenance alarm. - 9.
-To perform additional maintenance alarm resets, repeat steps 6 8.
+Press (\checkmark) to reset the selected maintenance alarm.

+9. To perform additional maintenance alarm resets, repeat steps 6 - 8.

-Note: If the selected maintenance alarm does not need to be reset, press the ∇ button to highlight "Not Reset" and press the Enter (\checkmark) button return to the parameters section.
+Note: If the selected maintenance alarm does not need to be reset, press ▼ to highlight "Not Reset" and press (✓) return to the parameters section.